diazrenata/ldats2020/overview.md

     = response ~ 1`)
   - Also following C., we may be able to use the (un)certainty of the changepoint model’s estimates of when the changepoints occur to infer how rapidly or gradually a transition took place.
+I am still testing this for coarser (40-sample v 400-sample) datasets.
   - We proceed using the softmax transformation. **Juniper** - is this acceptable (even if not ideal)?
 My impression was that the softmax was most problematic when we were fitting slopes, but you’re the expert on these details.

 ## Model selection

+**I want to give everyone, and especially technically-inclined folks, the chance to investigate this, ask any questions, and raise any concerns.**

 Here in brief; see technical\_details.Rmd for details and figures.